LiurongLin/AMUSE2021_Team_A/README.md

 # AMUSE2021_Team_A

 <h2> Plan </h2>
-- Evolve star to Red Giant (what should be the evolving time?) <br>
+- Evolve star to red giant (what should be the evolving time?) <br>
 - Make a hydroblob <br>
 - Add the Earth to the system <br>
 - (Add Moon if possible) <br>